twhl-community/halflife-updated/projects/vs2019/readme.txt

 Burn it to a CD and start KitSetup.exe.
 It's enough to select "Build Environment" in the options you want to install.

-Now we need to point Visual C++ 2010 Express to the folders for the MFC/ATL includes and libraries:
+Now we need to point Visual C++ 2019 to the folders for the MFC/ATL includes and libraries:

 To do this open utils.sln and right click the serverctrl project and select